Usage

 Commonly used regime

-- Gradual escalation to maintenance dose depends on efficacy and tolerance.
+• Gradual escalation to maintenance dose depends on efficacy and tolerance.
 Aim is to achieve the lowest possible efficacious dose, particularly to avoid side-effect of peripheral field restriction.
-Discussion with neurologist is suggested in usage for focal seizures, particularly above dosages of 40-50mg/kg/day.
+Discussion with a neurologist is suggested in usage for focal seizures, particularly above dosages of 30-40mg/kg/day in children less than 40kg.
 Regular visual field surveillance is mandatory.

 Weaning